eficode-academy/gradle-katas/built-in-task-types/README.md

 ## Using built-in Types

-By referring to a task type in the task definition, you inherit properties and action objects of that type.
+By creating a task of a type, you inherit the properties and actions of that type.

 ### Zip